The Dell (Southampton): Final days

-By this time, Southampton were looking for a new home.
+By this time, Southampton F.C. was looking for a new home.
 By the mid-1990s it seemed as if the search was over as the club announced plans to move to a new stadium at Monks Brook playing fields near the village of North Stoneham, Eastleigh.
 However, the club fell into a dispute with the local council about the lack of community facilities.
 Many people in Eastleigh were also unhappy with having another town's football club in their area.
 The dispute was resolved when the chairman, Rupert Lowe, declared new plans for the club to move to a new 32,000-seat stadium, for a cost of £32 million, on Brittania Road on the banks of the River Itchen.
 The move was confirmed at the end of the 1998–99 season (when Southampton achieved a late escape from relegation for the sixth time in eight seasons) and work began soon afterwards.

 The new St Mary's Stadium was ready for the 2001–02 season.

 On 4 April 2001, the first ever Football Aid event took place at the Dell (including former players Jimmy Case and Peter Rodrigues).
 The last confirmed hat-trick was scored during this game by Bryn Thomas.

 On 19 May 2001, midfielder Matt Le Tissier (who retired from playing a year later) said goodbye to the stadium that had been host to his entire professional career by scoring a volley in the final minutes of the final league game securing a 3–2 win against Arsenal.
 Le Tissier thus has the distinction of scoring the last competitive goal at The Dell.

 On 26 May, the club's fans said goodbye to the Dell by stripping all of its seats, the pitch and even an advertising board after Southampton's last game at the stadium, a 1–0 victory in a friendly against Brighton and Hove Albion, the first and last opponents at the stadium.
 The last goal ever scored at the Dell was by Uwe Rösler.

 The Dell was demolished later, completed on Friday 13 July 2001 by Portsmouth-based demolition company, Hughes & Salvidge.
 A housing estate was later built on the site by Barratt Homes.

 The apartment blocks on the site bear the names of former Southampton players: